-Naomi will be working in the People Powered Results team, supporting front-line health and social care teams to test out new methods to achieve rapid change.
+Naomi was working in the People Powered Results team, supporting front-line health and social care teams to test out new methods to achieve rapid change.

 Naomi joined PPR in July 2019, coming from a role at Greater Manchester health and social care partnership and after taking part in 100 Day Challenges as a team member and later as a coach.